wp-plugins/radio-station/readme.txt

 * Fixed some areas of the code that were generating PHP notices in WordPress 3.6

 = 1.4.3 =
-* Master schedule shortcode now displays indiviual shows in both 24 and 12 hour time
+* Master schedule shortcode now displays individual shows in both 24 and 12 hour time
 * Fixed some areas of the code that were generating PHP notices in WordPress 3.6
 * Added example of how to display show schedule to single-show.php template
 * Added more options to the plugin's widgets